carlacummins/ens_flask_rest/README.md

 ## Unit Tests

 A small test suite has been included with this application.
 It is implemented with [unittest2](https://pypi.org/project/unittest2/).
-Docker runs this on startup, but if you wish to run the tests manually, you can use the following commands:
+Docker automatically runs these upon building, but if you wish to run the tests manually, you can use the following commands (after `docker run`):
 ```
 # open a shell inside the docker container
 $ docker exec -it py_rest_ens bash